shawnmmatthews/deck.gl/docs/upgrade-guide.md

 ## Upgrading from deck.gl v8.3 to v8.4

-### webglcontextlost

-- onError callback is called in case of webglcontextlost event.
-You can provide additional information to the user about what happened.
-Rendering is stopped until webglcontextrestored event.

 ### wrapLongitude

 The behavior of `wrapLongitude` has changed.
 Before, setting this prop to `true` would project vertices to a copy of the map that is closer to the current center.
 Starting with v8.4, enabling this prop would "normalize" the geometry to the [-180, 180] longitude range.
 See the following list for layer-specific changes: